This post is about creating and using a networking biography. And includes a template.

 The answer is a relative of the “one-sheet“.
 A term that originated in the movie business, a “one-sheet” is a single page document used to sell an idea, a concept or in your case, yourself.
 The key is that everything you need to know is right there on one page.
 A movie poster is the quintessential one-sheet.
 What else do you need to know?

 So the idea of one piece of paper to sell something isn’t new.
-And, to be honest, the idea of a one-pager to present your candidacy for jobs isn’t new either.
+And, to be honest, the idea of a networking biography to present your candidacy for jobs isn’t new either.
 There are a number of good templates out there.

-What amazes me is why so few people that I meet have a good networking bio.
+What amazes me is why so few people that I meet have a good networking biography.
 Is it an awareness issue?
 Are job seekers stuck in the past?
 Is it laziness?

 Perhaps it is a mix of all these issues.
-Regardless, I have a networking bio format that I adjusted for my own use during a 2007 search that I wanted to share today.
+Regardless, I have a networking biography template that I adjusted for my own use during a 2007 search that I wanted to share today.

 It is a free job search tool.
-Available now on the free tools page.
+Available now on the career downloads page.

 I call this a “resume companion”.
 Why?
 Because it includes many of the key pieces of information from the resume without the burden of too much data and with the addition of very tangible and actionable data.

-So who wins when a job seeker has a tool like the SoloSheet™ ?
+So who wins when a job seeker has a networking biography like the SoloSheet™ ?

-- Job seekers have a focused and very tangible pitch sheet or networking bio – perfect for the quick exchanges common at many structured networking events.
+- Job seekers have a focused and very tangible pitch sheet or networking biography – perfect for the quick exchanges common at many structured networking events.

 - Recruiters have a simpler format from which to make quick decisions as to the fit with their client listings.